 Thousands of people depend on Caltrain every day as a convenient and sustainable way to commute between San Francisco and the Peninsula.
 The SF Bicycle Coalition continues to work on improving access and capacity on Caltrain so you can combine bikes and transit to get around.

 Since 2004, the number of passengers bringing their bike on Caltrain has grown 364%.
-Thanks to our advocacy and Caltrain’s leadership, bike capacity was increased in 2009 to include two bike cars for every train.
+Thanks to the advocacy of our BIKES ONboard team and Caltrain’s leadership, bike capacity was increased in 2009 to include two bike cars for every train.
 While this was a huge help for the many who need their bike to commute every day to and from Caltrain, people continue to get “bumped” every day due to limited bike capacity.
 Join our campaign today and support our work in advocating for bikes and transit.

 Caltrain is renewing their Strategic Plan, which will “establish a common vision for the agency and will frame key policy, service and investment decisions over the next 10 years.”
 Our formal comment has been submitted and published here.
 Included in this letter, our recommendations to Caltrain are to: